artsandmetaphysics/goodlifeodyssey/meditations/the-universe-is-empty-yet-is-ultimately-real.md

 Meditating helps me connect with those around me.
 I also don't doubt that there exist higher states of consciousness that are well-explored in the East.
 I'll try to climb into these mountains so I can see for myself, but from what I can gather here on the ground, it doesn't seem like they'll reveal fire to be a conceptual fiction.

 Why is it so important that nothing has svabhāva?
 Suffering is overcome, in part, by realizing that nothing has svabhāva.
-I'm not sure whether it is important that nothing have svabhāva per se or that nothing ultimately exists, although I suspect the latter.
+I'm not sure whether it is important that nothing have svabhāva per se or that nothing ultimately exists.

+My interpretation of Nāgārjuna has been chaperoned by the two translators I've read.
+Also, I'm somewhat new to Buddhist philosophy.
+Thus, I may be misinterpreting Nāgārjuna.